Fossil Hunting Tours

 These tours are also suitable to large groups and schools who would like to introduce their students to Florida history and paleontology.
 Ask about discounted group rates for class/field trips.
 References available on request.

 Fees for our walk-in tours are $75 per person.
 Kids age 12 and under $50.
 Canoe fossil-hunting tours are $95. per person.
 Kids age 12 and under are $65.
 Private tours can also be arranged; please call for info.

-Pay by cash or US check on day of tour or in advance through your PayPal account.
+Pay by cash, US check on day of tour or through your PayPal account.
+We also accept Venmo.
 We do not process credit/debit cards on our tours.